cinemascience/cinema_scratch/readme.md

     python -m unittest discover testing
 ```

-## `test_generate`
+## Examples

 <p align="center">
     <img width="500" src="img/test_generate.png"/>
 </p>
 <p align="center">Screen capture of the result of this example.</p>

-This is an example of how to generate a cinema phi/theta database from a vtk pipeline and render window.
+- `test_generate` This is an example of how to generate a cinema phi/theta database from a vtk pipeline and render window.